Why choose Bishop Auckland College?

 Mutual respect We might not always agree with what other people say but we show respect for their thoughts and feelings.
 We also show respect for and understanding of our own and other peoples different cultural traditions.

 Tolerance of different faiths and beliefs People have different faiths and beliefs or perhaps none and this should be respected, accepted and tolerated and not the cause of prejudice and discriminatory behaviour.
-The freedom to choose and hold other faiths and beliefs is protected in law.
+The freedom to choose and hold other faiths and beliefs is protected by law.

 Multi-faith Prayer room